 The credit ratings are published rankings based on Moody's financial analyses as it relates to the bond issuer’s ability to meet debt obligations.
-The highest rating is AAA, and the lowest is D.
+The highest rating is Aaa, and the lowest is C.

 Duration is a measure of the sensitivity of the price (the value of principal) of a fixed-income investment to a change in interest rates.
 Duration is expressed as a number of years.

 The weighted average maturity of the time until all maturities on treasuries in the index.
 The higher the weighted average to maturity, the longer the bonds have in the index until maturity.